rz2518/proj5/doc/a_note_on_contributions.md

 ---
 Sample project README statement.

-Project xxx
+Project 5

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon

-Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%
+Team members

+Fang, Jiaxi jf3413@columbia.edu
+Wang, Fu fw2376@columbia.edu
+Zhao, Yizhou yz3989@columbia.edu
+Zhang, Ruiyu rz2518@columbia.edu
+Project summary: In this project, we explored users information data of a Chinese video-sharing website, Bilibli.
+We have looked data from different perspectives, such as video uploaders numbers, uploaders types, active uploader percentage, video types, etc. Also, we have done data visualization according to different perspectives.

-[Contribution Statement] AB, CD, EF and GH designed the study.
-AB and CD developed baseline classification model for evaluation.
-EF and GH explored feature engineering for improving the baseline model.
-AB, EF and GH discussed and designed the model evaluation protocol.
-CD carried out the computation for model evaluation.
-All team members contributed to the GitHub repository and prepared the presentation.
-All team members approve our work presented in our GitHub repository including this contribution statement.
+Contribution statement: (default) All team members contributed equally in all stages of this project.
+All team members approve our work presented in this GitHub repository including this contributions statement.